-Last year, the global IoT healthcare market was over $147 billion.
-This is a huge increase from $21.7 billion in 2014, and IoT analytics show the biggest growth has yet to begin.
+In 2018, the global healthcare market size of the Internet of Things was over $147 billion.
+This is a huge increase from $21.7 billion in 2014, and IoT analytics show that the biggest growth has yet to be achieved.

-Experts predict that the industry’s global market size will reach $534.3 billion by 2025, expanding more than 3.5 times from its current value.
+Experts predict that the industry’s global market size will reach $534.3 billion by 2025, expanding at a CAGR of 19.9%.

 4. 73% of healthcare organizations use IoT for monitoring and maintenance.

-Most healthcare organizations use IoT to monitor their patients.
-However, the technology can also help with equipment monitoring and maintenance.
+Most healthcare organizations use IoT to monitor their patients; however, the technology can also help with equipment monitoring and maintenance.